-One of the biggest towns on the Costa Daurada that perfectly combines a tranquil, mountainous interior with blue-flag beaches that are extremely popular during the summer months – this is L’Hospitalet de l’Infant i La Vall de Llors, in the county of Baix Camp.
+One of the biggest towns on the Costa Daurada that perfectly combines a tranquil, mountainous interior with blue-flag beaches that are full of things to do – this is L’Hospitalet de l’Infant i La Vall de Llors, in the county of Baix Camp.
 And we plan to help you enjoy it to the max during your 48 hours there.

 IN COLLABORATION WITH L'AJUNTAMENT DE VANDELLÒS I L'HOSPITALET DE L'INFANT

 Afternoon day 1: Camí de Ronda to paradise